mdcourse/mdcourse.github.io/_sources/chapters/chapter1.rst.txt

 .. label:: end_Measurements_class

-The *Measurements* class inherits both the *InitializeSimulation* and *Utilities* classes.
+The *Measurements* class inherits from *InitializeSimulation* (and thus also inherits from the *Prepare* and *Utilities* classes).

-Finally, let us create the three remaining classes, named *MinimizeEnergy*, *MonteCarlo*, and *MolecularDynamics*.
-Each of these three classes inherits from the *Measurements* class, and thus from the classes inherited by *Measurements*.
+Finally, let us create the three remaining classes: *MinimizeEnergy*, *MonteCarlo*, and *MolecularDynamics*.
+Each of these classes inherits from the *Measurements* class (and thus also from the *Prepare*, *Utilities*, and *InitializeSimulation* classes).

 Within the *MinimizeEnergy.py* file, copy the following lines:

 .. label:: start_MinimizeEnergy_class

 .. code-block:: python

     from Measurements import Measurements
+    import numpy as np
+    import copy
     import os